Is Diffuse Large B-Cell Lymphoma Hereditary? | MyLymphomaTeam

 Family History and DLBCL

 Based on data from disease registries, the risk of DLBCL is higher if a first-degree relative has DLBCL.
 Studies have found that these people were nearly 10 times more likely to develop this cancer, according to the 2015 review.
-So far, there’s no evidence that the risk of NHL or DLBCL goes up in family members outside first-degree relatives.
+So far, there’s no evidence that the risk of NHL or DLBCL increases in family members outside first-degree relatives.

 Genetic Changes in DLBCL